tpaviot/pythonocc-core/README.md

 Cite as
 -------
 pythonocc is widely used in the industrial and academic communities.
-It is registered as a Zenodo open caccess software (https://zenodo.org/record/7471333) and should be cited as:
+It is registered as a Zenodo open access software (https://zenodo.org/record/7471333) and should be cited as:

-Thomas Paviot.
-(2022). pythonocc (7.7.2).
+Paviot, T. (2022). "pythonocc".
 Zenodo. https://doi.org/10.5281/zenodo.3605364

 Other pythonocc related resources
 ---------------------------------